Puli (2015 film): Box office

-However, it is reported according to International Business Times that the film performed poorly in its third week at the box office.
-The film performed well overseas.

 Critical response

-The film received mixed reviews and poor ratings from Telugu film critics.
-Behindwoods praised the production design and visual effects of the film but criticised the screenplay, rating the film 2.75/5.
-"When Superstars pick such new scripts, there are lots of good things that can happen to cinema.
-Applause to Vijay for that".
+The film received mixed reviews and poor ratings from film critics.

 The Times of India rated the film 2.5/5, stating "Puli (Tiger) is your Indian cinema version of Gulliver and the Lilliput's fairy tale.
 A lavishly mounted fantasy adventure, at the core it is basically a love story."
 Latha Srinivasan of Daily News and Analysis gave the film 2.5/5 stars, deeming the film a "visual treat" with a disappointing screenplay.
 She praised the cinematography, visual effects and performances of the cast, but criticised the story, noting that the genre might be new for Tamil cinema, but "the story is not something new and it moves at such a slow pace that it gets tiring to watch in places."
-Koimoi rated the film 2/5, stating "If you are a die-hard Vijay fan then you may but if you are looking for something unique, the film will fail you.
-It creates an illusion of being smart but in reality, it lacks any kind of logic."
 Bollywood Hungama rated the film 2/5, writing, "On the whole, PULI is a strictly average fare.
 Watch it if you are a Sridevi or a Vijay fan.
 Otherwise, this fantasy is a bore fest."